pp4rs/2020-uzh-installation-guide/docs/windows-wsl.md

 ## Installing Windows Terminal

-The terminal that comes with Ubuntu 18.04 LTS out of the box is not our favourite, so we will install something a little better.
+The terminal that comes with Ubuntu 18.04 LTS out of the box is not our favorite, so we will install something a little better.
 Proceed as follows:

 (You should be more comfortable installing stuff from the store now, so we will skip the screenshots)